Singular-Genomics/G4X-helpers/docs/g4x_helpers/installation/source.md

 ```

 !!!note
     all following steps assume that you are in the G4X-helpers directory.
-You can confirm this via:
+You can confirm this in your terminal via `pwd`.
+    You should see a path ending in: `/G4X-helpers`:
     ```bash
     $ pwd
-    ```
-    you should see a path ending in: G4X-helpers
-    ```bash
-    $ /path/to/current/directory/.../G4X-helpers
+    /path/to/current/directory/.../G4X-helpers
     ```

 --8<-- "_partials/section_break.md"